Boxing broadcasters must insist on drug testing for all TV title fights

-It’s been a dramatic and damaging few weeks for the sport.
-Writing on this subject is sure to hit a nerve with many who are passionate about the ongoing situation.
+It’s been a dramatic and damaging few weeks for the sport of boxing we all love.
+Therefore, writing on this subject is sure to hit a nerve with many of those who are severely passionate about the ongoing situation.

-Shameful and crazy to admit it, but performance enhancing drugs are rife in boxing and everybody knows it.
+Shameful and crazy to admit it, but performance enhancing drugs are a scourge in boxing.

-Several blackeyes have been inflicted in 2019.
-A year in which it’s hoped the s*** finally hits the fan.
+Several black-eyes have been inflicted in 2019.
+A year in which it’s hoped the proverbial s*** finally hits the fan.

-Proven that the mud-slinging and doubts are never far from the very top operators, the likes of Tyson Fury, Anthony Joshua, Manny Pacquiao and even Floyd Mayweather have been accused of wrongdoing in the past.
+Proven that mud-slinging and doubts are never far from the very top operators, the likes of Tyson Fury, Anthony Joshua, Manny Pacquiao, and even Floyd Mayweather have been accused of wrongdoing in the past.

-What do we need now? – Someone, anyone has to finally take a solid stance on adverse findings.
+Should the situation continue as is, someone, anyone has to finally take a solid stance on those adverse findings.

-Drug testing procedures are all good and well being implicated, like the World Boxing Council’s Clean Boxing Program.
-But the amount of times a ranked boxer is tested never really makes that much difference.
+Drug testing procedures are all good when being implicated, like the World Boxing Council’s Clean Boxing Program, but the number of times a ranked boxer is tested never really makes that much difference in the grand scheme of things.

 Some PED’s take just three days to leave the system.
 This requires around the clock monitoring.

-Alternatively, and if the promoters are unwilling, shave a percentage from those bigger fight purses (in the contract).
+Alternatively, and if the promoters are unwilling, shave a percentage from those bigger fight purses (contractually).
 Use this money for 24/7 testing during respective camps.

 Any fighter who appears on TV in a bonafide title fight or major main event would then be certified clean by the network or broadcaster involved.

 Fans and promoters could rest easy due to the knowledge of a fair contest.
-Those who then chose to cheat will then never be able to make it to a high-profile TV event.
+Those who then chose to cheat would not be able to make it as far as high-profile TV events.

-This would be ample punishment for starters and solve a lot of problems initially.
-Easy to ratify and carry out, VADA Testing would be a surefire bet to take on the responsibility.
+Easy to ratify and carry out, VADA Testing or WADA would be more than willing to take on the responsibility.

 It would be a simple message of, ‘cheat and you don’t get airtime’ to anyone even thinking of looking for an advantage.

-The average bill with a broadcast deal has three to four title match-ups.
-In the grand scheme of things, it wouldn’t cost an arm and a leg.
+The average bill with a top broadcast deal has three to four title match-ups, meaning implementation wouldn’t cost an arm and a leg.

-It should be a duty of care to the viewer, payer or subscriber to make sure it’s one hundred percent known a fighter is competing without enhancements.
+Maybe call it a duty of care to the viewer, payer or subscriber.
+A move to make sure it’s one hundred percent known a fighter is competing without enhancements.

-Without any major costs to incur, it’s really unfathomable that not one TV broadcaster is yet to put their foot down.
+Without any huge costs to incur, it’s really unfathomable that not one TV broadcaster is willing to put their foot down.